Logline

 What if you felt the best thing you could do for your child is let them go?

-In Birmingham, Alabama, two women from different backgrounds are faced with the same question - can I raise my unborn child?
+In Birmingham, Alabama, two pregnant women from different backgrounds are faced with the same question - can I raise my child?
 As their due dates approach, each woman must decide whether she will raise her child or place them into the arms of another family.

 About the Film